waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Battle Update: Muscle used Thunderpunch (Low dmg).
 Snorlax used Rollout.
 Leftovers recovery.
 - Cursor Logic: Assuming cursor remains on Thunderpunch (Slot 2).
 - Plan: Continue using Thunderpunch to fish for Paralysis and chip HP.
 Avoid physical moves for now to prevent accidental KO.
+- Snorlax Status: Red HP, Paralyzed.
+- Danger: Do NOT attack again.
+Muscle is too strong.
+- Action: Throw Ultra Balls until caught.
+Snorlax has Leftovers, so it will heal slowly.
+- Snorlax has Rest (likely).
+If it Rests, it will wake up and cure paralysis.
+Be ready to re-paralyze if safe, or just throw balls at full health sleep.